Greek Language

 Attendance and participation

-Since we will all be members of a learning community this semester, enthusiastic class participation is essential.
+Since we will all be members of a learning community this semester, diligent preparation and enthusiastic class participation are essential.
+Daily assignments should be completed before class on the day on which they are listed on the schedule.
 We will discuss what makes a positive learning environment for you during the first week of class.
-My own expectations for participation are:
+My own expectations are:

 • Informed, thoughtful, and respectful engagement in discussions, activities, and in-class assignments